sdemiriz/samsampleX/README.md

 make clean-examples
 ```

 A Python `venv` will be created from `requirements.txt` before the tool is run.
-Everything produced during these steps can be found in the `examples/` directory.
+All files used during these steps can be found under `examples/`.

-The first two commands will each generate a small example BAM file, and run the full `map` -> `sample` -> `plot` core workflow and demonstrate the commands.
-The BAM files generated are small enough to be human readable to allow confirmation that the tool works as intended.
-Each read is 100 bases long with numbered names for readability and falls fully inside 10 intervals each 100 bases long.
+The first two commands each generate a very small example BAM file, then run the full `map` -> `sample` -> `plot` core workflow.
+The BAM files are small and human readable to allow visual confirmation that the tool works as intended.
+Each read is 100 bases long with numbered names for readability and falls fully inside 10 intervals each, also 100 bases long.

-`run-example` should produce a BAM file that contains only chr6-aligned reads with the plot outputs showing a distinct increasing staircase pattern in both coverage and read count.
+`run-example` produces a BAM file that contains only chr6-aligned reads.
+Both read count and coverage plots should show distinct staircase patterns.

-`run-example-prg` should produce identical plots as `run-example` but the starting BAM file also contains a mix of PRG reads, distinguishable by their read names from chr6-aligned reads.
-When the tool completes, the downsampled output should contain a mix of chr6-aligned and PRG-aligned reads from the input.
+`run-example-prg` should produce identical plots as `run-example` but the input BAM file also contains a mix of PRG reads, distinguishable by their read names from chr6-aligned reads.
+When the tool completes, the output should contain a mix of chr6-aligned and PRG-aligned reads from the input.

 `algo-demo` will generate a minimal example with a few reads and limited scope for generating an accompanying figure.
 The output of this rule will list a number of read names that should match those in the figure. **Requires samtools to be available**

-`clean-examples` will clean the example directory of all created files as a result of running previous commands.
+`clean-examples` will clean the `examples/` directory of all created files as a result of running previous commands.

-## Data Download
+## Benchmarking

+### Download required files

 ```bash
 make download-files
 ```
-This command will download the default files for the benchmarking process. `HG002.GRCh38.300x.bam` from Genome in A Bottle (GIAB) and `HG00157.bam` from Thousand Genomes (1KG) will be downloaded (>500GB total). **HG00157 is downloaded in CRAM format and is then converted to BAM format and indexed using `samtools` and thus the availability of `samtools` is a requirement.**
+This command will download the default files for the benchmarking process:
+* `HG002.GRCh38.300x.bam` from Genome in A Bottle (GIAB) and
+* `HG00157.bam` from Thousand Genomes (1KG) will be downloaded (>500GB total).

+**`samtools` is required becuase HG00157 is downloaded in CRAM format and is then converted to BAM format and indexed.**

-## Benchmarks
+### Run benchmarking

 ```bash
 make single-interval